chenyang45/BoostedHP/README.md

 # Boosted Hodrick-Prescott Filter

-This is an R package for Peter Phillips and Zhentao Shi (2019): ["Boosting the Hodrick-Prescott Filter"](https://arxiv.org/abs/1905.00175).
+This is an R package for Peter Phillips and Zhentao Shi (2020): ["Boosting the Hodrick-Prescott Filter"](https://arxiv.org/abs/1905.00175).

 The method is implemented by the function `BoostedHP()`.

-latest update: 2019-07-22